bsc-pm/ovni/doc/user/runtime/distributed.md

 	you must invoke srun twice.

 By default, it will generate the `ovni/clock-offsets.txt` file, with the relative offsets to the rank 0 of MPI.
+If the `OVNI_TRACEDIR` environment variable is defined, the default file is `$OVNI_TRACEDIR/clock-offsets.txt`.
 The emulator will automatically pick the offsets when processing the trace.
 Use the ovnisync `-o` option to select a different output path (see the `-c` option in ovniemu to load the file).

 Here is an example table with three nodes, all units are in nanoseconds.
 The standard deviation is less than 1 us: